The Strange Case of Doctor Rx: Reception

 Variety called The Strange Case of Doctor Rx an "incredulous and wearisome tale" and wondered how it had been greenlighted by Universal.
 A New York Times review stated that the film was a "collection of babble clues, butlers at windows and gloomy manses, mysterious messages, stupid policemen, leers by Lionel Atwill and matrimonial badinage ... most of which is beside the point."

 The Leonard Maltin Classic Movie Guide calls the film a "fast-paced whodunit" but "not particularly puzzling."
 In their book Universal Horrors: The Studio's Classic Films, 1931–1946, authors Tom Weaver, Michael Brunas and John Brunas appreciated the on-screen chemistry between Gwynne and Knowles, but wrote that Atwill was wasted "in the reddest of red herring roles" and that Shemp Howard's bumbling cop routine fell flat.

-The film contains what some believe to be racial stereotyping, such as a scene in which a black chauffeur is called a "coon turned coward" after he is scared and his hair turns white with fright.
+The film contains what some believe to be racial stereotyping in the film's treatment of Church's valet, played by comedian Mantan Moreland.